Learn About Licenses

 Your licensing scheme determines your revenue stream.
 Everyone’s business model is different, so Salesforce provides you with a couple of licensing options you can offer to your customers.

-You grant access to your app to a given number of users (seats) in a customer org.
+You grant access to your solution to a given number of users (seats) in a customer org.
 That org’s admin assigns seats to specific users in the org.
 If more users need access, you can give them more seats.